Understanding signals

 Documents

-The Documents panel displays the Documents that are contained within whichever file is selected in the second panel.
+It displays the Documents that are contained within whichever file is selected in Uploads.
 If multiple documents are selected, they will be grouped by type.
 If multiple bank statements are selected, they will be grouped by bank account.
 If there are any Detect signals for a document, click on it to review them.

 Preview